mocks-server/website/docs/plugins-developing-plugins.md

 You should never access here to configuration values, because it is not still ready in this phase, which was designed with the intention of letting the plugins to add their own options.

-> If you define your plugin as a Class, the `constructor` will be equivalent to defining a `register` method.
-If you define your plugin as a function, it will be called during the plugins registration, so you could also omit the `register` method.

 #### `init(core)`

 This method will be called when Mocks Server configuration is loaded and ready.
 Here you can already use the `core.config` object to get the user options for your plugin, and act in consequence, and you can also access to the whole configuration object using `core.config.root`.
 Here you should also add your listeners to the `core` events, such as `core.onChangeMocks`, etc.